barkbay/elastic-k8s-baremetal/README.md

 * 2 clients for external incoming requests
 * 2 data nodes

+The number of replicas can be set in the inventory.

 ## Kubernetes features

-The deployment used the following K8S features:
+The deployment uses the following K8S features:

 * [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for data and master nodes
 * On data and master nodes, [local-storage persistent volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local) are used; it aims to improve ElasticSearch performance by using a local, attached storage, disk